 To keep the Buzzsaw up-to-date we regularly poll thousands of media contacts.
 Toe curlers include ‘repurposing’, ‘reach out’, ‘circle back’, ‘solution’, ‘best of breed’, ‘next-generation’, ‘web-enabled’, ‘leading’, ‘value-added’, ‘ping me’, ‘leverage’, ‘seamless’, ‘awesome’, ‘Brits’, ‘super excited’, ‘the very DNA’, etc, are struck out by the Buzzsaw (...and breathe out).
 The Buzzsaw’s ground-breaking technology is a web-optimised turnkey solution two bits of coconut connected by string.
 You get the idea.

-The Buzzsaw can also be used for speeches, memos, advertising copy or any other documents in which clarity is more important than obscurity.
+The Buzzsaw can also be used for speeches, memos, advertising copy, TWEETS, FACEBOOK POSTS, or any other documents in which clarity and harmony are more important than irritation and obscurity.

-It can also settle debates.
-If your CEO insists that describing your business as a ‘global leader in adhesive labelling solutions’ is a better way of saying it than ‘we sell stickers’, the Buzzsaw will adjudicate.
+It can also settle debates at work.
+If your boss insists that describing your business as a ‘global leader in adhesive labelling solutions’ is a better way of saying it than ‘we sell stickers’, the Buzzsaw will adjudicate.

-We hope it makes work more bearable for Britain’s busy journalists and more productive for hard-working PRs.
+We hope the Buzzsaw helps.
 Jargon just gets in the way.
 We want you to be heard rather than just part of the herd.

-The Buzzsaw was invented by publicist and PR strategist Hamish Thompson who is currently on a career break.
+The Buzzsaw was invented by publicist and PR strategist Hamish Thompson.
 If you’d like to argue with him about choices or omissions, you can find him on Twitter, or send your suggestions via our Contact page.